With the holiday period just around the corner, it’ll soon be time for you to enjoy the festivities and a well-earned break.

 Lock away any portable IT equipment and draw the blinds or curtains in rooms where you keep machines that are difficult to move.
 There’s also the clever tactic of leaving out less valuable IT equipment such as old or broken laptops, monitors and phones, so they can act as a ploy to distract the thieves if they do happen to break in.

 When you return, your computer will be vulnerable to new viruses and other malicious software released over the holidays.
 Chances are these will appear as phishing emails waiting in your inbox.
 To protect your data and computer programs, it’s important to run any system and security updates on your computer, before opening your emails or connecting to the internet.
+This is particularly important due to current circumstances where people are working from home more – so if you are using your home PC ensure if is fully protected.

 By taking these precautions before you leave for the holidays, you can relax knowing your data is safe and that your business will be up and running smoothly once you return.